prangaik-41/Syntecxhub-python-internship/README.md

 # Syntecxhub-python-internship
 Internship tasks and weekly submissions for Python Programming at SYNTECXHUB.
 # Week 1 – Task 1:
-Project-1 : Python Calculator
+# Project 1: Python Calculator

 A simple and clean Python calculator built as part of my SyntecxHub Internship.
 This program takes two numbers, accepts an operator (+, -, *, /), performs the calculation, and returns the result with basic error handling.

-Designed to practice core Python concepts such as functions, user input, and conditional logic while maintaining readable and beginner-friendly code.
+The project focuses on practicing core Python concepts such as user input, functions, conditionals, and clean code structure.
+It is designed to be beginner-friendly while demonstrating clear logic and proper handling of invalid inputs.

+---

+## Features

+- Supports four basic arithmetic operations: addition, subtraction, multiplication, and division
+- Uses functions to organize and process calculations
+- Handles invalid operators and incorrect inputs
+- Returns clear, readable output for each operation
+- Simple structure suitable for beginners learning Python fundamentals

+---

+## How It Works

+1. The program asks the user to input two numbers
+2. The user selects an operator: +, -, *, or /
+3. The calculator processes the operation and displays the result
+4. If the user enters an invalid operator or non-numeric input, the program handles the error gracefully

+---

+## Technologies Used

+- Python 3
+- Functions for modular code
+- Conditional statements for operation control
+- Input handling for user interaction

+---

+## Run the Program

+Use the following command to execute the script:

 #  Project-2 : Number Guessing Game (Python)